-Grades are posted on Sakai within 48-72 hours of completing the work [Excel homework, notebook entries, Sakai pre/post work].
-Any grading discrepancies must be resolved the day the graded work is handed back.
-Discrepancies in Sakai [grade incorrect, for example] must be resolved no later than one week after reviewing the graded assignment.
+Grades are posted on Sakai within 48-72 hours of completing the work [Excel homework, notebook entries, Sakai pre/post work, formal lab reports].
+Labster grades are reported instantaneously.
+Discrepancies in Sakai [grade incorrect, for example] must be resolved no later than 48-hours after reviewing the graded assignment.
 A student must show proof the work was graded wrong or in the gradebook incorrectly.
 Grade disputes will not be entertained past 1-week of the graded work being returned to students nor be acknowledged after the last day of class.
 Be mindful of this policy.
 See the next few pages for the course grading scale and a table of all listed graded work.